 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Borough of Fountain Hill, Pennsylvania's basic financial statements.
-The general fund budgetary comparison schedule-modified cash basis, nonuniform and uniform pension plan schedules, and the combining and individual nonmajor fund financial statements are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The general fund budgetary comparison schedule-modified cash basis, nonuniform and uniform pension plan schedules, postemployment benefits other than pensions schedule, and the combining and individual nonmajor fund financial statements are presented for purposes of additional analysis and are not a required part of the basic financial statements.